SEO has been the ultimate buzzword in digital media for quite a long time.

 It is a freemium web service, which means that it provides certain basic services free of charge while the premium services demand investment.

 One of the advantages of using Google Analytics is that it can be integrated with other Google products such as Public Data Explorer, Google AdWords etc.

 48. What is Google PageRank?

-In other words, PageRank views backlinks as votes, which means if Page X links to Page Y, Page Y is voted by Page X. The job of PageRank is to interpret both the page content and find relevancy.
-The higher is the relevancy level, greater importance is ascribed to a certain page by Google which positively affects the organic result of that web page.
+In other words, PageRank views backlinks as votes, which means if Page X links to Page Y, Page Y is voted by Page X. The job of PageRank is to interpret both the page content and find relevance.
+The higher is the relevancy level, the greater importance is ascribed to a certain page by Google which positively affects the organic result of that web page.

 Note: Currently Google doesn’t use PageRank to rank a webpage.
 Google’s John Mueller said Google probably won’t update Toolbar PageRank in the future.

 Ans.
 Considered to be one of the most influential SEO factors, domain authority is a key performance metric developed by Moz, which rates any website on a 1-100 scale.